ibm-cloud-docs/Cloudant/offerings/learning-center.md

 a cryptographic hash of the document's body.
 (For the uninitiated, a hash is a digital "fingerprint" of some data.
 If the data changes, the fingerprint changes.
 No 2 fingerprints are the same, that is, no 2 documents with different content can have the same hash.)

-You can see from the example on the right that our document has a revision token (the key starting `_rev`) that starts with a `1` followed by a dash.
+You can see from the example on the right that our document has a revision token (the key that starts `_rev`) that starts with a `1` followed by a dash.
 That indicates that this revision is the first revision of the document.
 The digits that start 04aa8... are the cryptographic hash of the document.

 If we follow the lifecycle of a document, it starts with a `revision 1`.
 When it is modified later, it gets a `revision 2` and so on.
 With each incrementing revision number, the hash changes because the content of the document is being modified too.

-Note that it is possible for a document to have more than one revision with the same number.
+It is possible for a document to have more than one revision with the same number.
 In this case, two `revision 3s` exists.
 This scenario is called a *conflict* and is "normal" in some circumstances.
 We see why later in the course, but for now, we can assume that the revision number increments with each update to a document.
+{: note}

 Let's follow the lifecycle of an example {{site.data.keyword.cloudant_short_notm}} document: